sillybytes/sillybytes/posts/legacy/2015/12/migrating-gnulinux-installation-to-ssd.md

 # Backup

-DO NOT remove, nor modify the old HDD partition structure before the system is ported AND tested in the SSD, you don't want to loose your system or data, do you?
+DO NOT remove, nor modify the old HDD partition structure before the system is ported AND tested in the SSD, you don't want to lose your system or data, do you?

 While playing with your storage devices is a good idea to keep a completely